 Put your products and services in front of this dedicated audience of mental health professionals in a cost-effective, easy set-up tabletop exhibit.
 They want to see you!
 For more information on sponsorships, advertising or exhibiting, contact Sales Manager Carmela Barhany at firstname.lastname@example.org or 773-880-1460, x-298.

-Also see the 2016 Marketing and Resource Guide for general information about conference exhibition and sponsorship, plus cost-effective advertising packages.
+See the 2017 Marketing and Resource Guide for general information about conference exhibition and sponsorship, plus cost-effective advertising packages.

 For more information, contact Carmela Barhany, Sales Manager, at email@example.com or 773-880-1460, x-298.